ardalis/ardalis-com-gatsby/src/pages/blog/integrate-github-and-discord-with-webhooks.md

 Add webhook details to GitHub.

-Paste in the URL from Discord.Add`/github`tothe end of it.
-Be sure to change theContent typeto`application/json`.Change the radio button to "Send me everything" and then click the Add webhook button.
+Paste in the URL from Discord.
+Add `/github` to the end of it.
+Be sure to change the Content type to `application/json`.
+Change the radio button to "Send me everything" and then click the Add webhook button.

 At this point, you should be notified whenever anything happens with this repository.
 You can always dial it down later if it gets to be too much noise.
 To test it out, try starring and unstarring your repository, or adding a comment to an issue.
 Any of these should trigger notifications in your Discord channel.